Comprehensive Car Insurance

 An experienced driver with a perfect safety record and a low to mid-range vehicle could pay as little as a few hundred dollars per year for comprehensive coverage.

-However, new drivers with poor records, especially those with expensive cars, could pay upwards of several thousand per year.
-An independent insurance agent can help you find a policy with the best possible rate in your area.
+However, new drivers with poor records, especially those with expensive cars, could pay upwards of several thousand dollars per year.
+An independent insurance agent can help you find a policy with affordable comprehensive coverage near you.

 Comprehensive vs. Collision Insurance

-So, what are the differences between comprehensive and collision insurance, really?
+So, what are the differences between comprehensive and collision insurance?
 Let's break them down one by one.

 Falling objects